conmcda/aznoc-pybot/README.md

 - ?avatar <username> - Discord avatar viewer

-- ?url2img <url> - URL to Discord image
+- ?url2img <url> - URL to discord image

 - ?yt2mp3 <url> - Downloads an MP3 from youtube and embeds into discord

-- ?playmp3 <filename> - plays an mp3 previously downloaded
+- ?playmp3 <filename> - Plays an mp3 on voice channels previously downloaded